 So there you have our roundup of the best kayaks for fishing under 600.
 Whether you’re looking for an 8 ft kayak or a 10 foot kayak, a single kayak or a tandem kayak, there are some excellent, stable fishing kayaks out there.

-You’ll do well with any of these tried and tested angler kayaks on our list.
+I’d personally go for Vibe Kayaks Skipjack 90 Kayak because of it’s features.
+But you’ll do well with any of these tried and tested angler kayaks on our list.
 We think they combine the necessary factors for a good fishing kayak – they’re stable, lightweight, durable and pretty easy to manoeuvre on the water.
 Just remember to think through your specific needs before buying, to make sure you get the best kayak for you.

 Then you can get on out there and start using your new angler kayak, to take your fishing experience to the next level!